jonastolle/Numerical_Analysis/Lecture_Notes_Numerical_Analysis.md

 ## Gradient descent

+The following algorithm is widely used in machine learning, together with its probabilistic counterpart, the stochastic gradient decent (SDG).

 The goal is to find the minima of a function
 $$f:D\to\mathbb{R},\quad D\subset\mathbb{R}^d,$$
 which is assumed suitably regular, e.g. $f\in C^1(D\setminus\partial D)$.